-I believe that working directly with parents to help support their struggle and coach them through the approaches I have learned over years of working in the child welfare system can be more effective at reducing problematic behaviors than working directly with kids alone.
+I believe that direct parent counseling supports their struggle and coaches them through the approaches I have learned over years of working in the child welfare system.
+This can be more effective at reducing problematic behaviors than working directly with kids alone.

 Here’s What I Want You to Know About Our Working Together:

 My first assumption is always that a guardian is working their hardest to do what they think is best for their child.

 However, our strategies and expectations are often informed by media, pop psychology fads, and our own dysfunctional childhoods.

 It is so easy to make the same mistakes as our own caregivers, all while meaning the very best.